Isolde Liebherr: Honors and awards

+Wealth

+On the 2018 Forbes list, Isolde and Willi Liebherr ranked 222nd, with approximately US$7.1 billion.
+The Liebherr family's assets were estimated at 9.3 billion in 2023 by Bilanz, placing them 19th on a list of the 300 richest people in Switzerland.

 Sponsoring

 Isolde Liebherr is financially involved in horse show jumping.
-The former Swiss world class rider Markus Fuchs, made his most successful horse Tinka's Boy available to her.
-Her niece, Christina Liebherr, won the bronze medal at the 2008 Olympic Games with the Swiss show jumper.
+In 1997, she bought Tinka's Boy and made him available to former Swiss world class equestrian Markus Fuchs.
+Tinka's Boy would become his most successful horse.
+Her niece, Christina Liebherr, won the bronze medal at the 2008 Olympic Games with the Swiss show jumping team.